A closer look at Macro Photography

-The prices for the flash option ranges greatly from around $40 to well over $1000.
-I've never used either so I can only encourage you do do you homework before investing any money.
+The prices for the flash option ranges greatly from around $200 for the well reviewed YONGNUO YN24EX TTL Macro Ring Flash to well over $1000 for the Canon MT-26EX-RT Macro Twin Lite.
+I've never used either so I can only encourage you to do your homework before investing any money.
 And remember, you usually get what you pay for!

 This will allow you to take the image without touching the camera removing any accidental camera shake that will blur the image.
 On the other hand, if your photographing moving subjects the tripod will quickly become too cumbersome and you'll be better off hand holding the camera for quicker response time.

-Tripods are great if you require great Depth of Field (the amount of the image that's sharp.)
+Tripods like the Benro Mach3 2 Series Aluminum Tripod are great if you require great Depth of Field (the amount of the image that's sharp.)
 Depth of field is a subject of so much frustration in macro photography especially when photographing a living subject.
 Like portrait photography, macro photography of living things requires critical focus on the eyes of the subject.
 Unless of course it's back is to you.
-In macro photography, because of the use of optical lenses and mechanical apertures, the closer the subject is to the lens, the narrower the band of sharp focus will be creating a very shallow depth of field. even increasing the aperture to maximise the depth of field will yield only marginal results.
+In macro photography, because of the use of optical lenses and mechanical apertures, the closer the subject is to the lens, the narrower the band of sharp focus will be creating a very shallow depth of field. even increasing the aperture to maximize the depth of field will yield only marginal results.